 I'm sure there are other people who think just like Rush, you know, and who are looking for those things.

-Yeah, I want to see the Asians out with everybody, and I want to see, you know, the blacks who can't swim.
+Yeah, I want to see that Asians out with everybody, and I want to see, you know, the blacks who can't swim.

-Rush said the Hispanics might win because of quote their remarkable ability to cross borders, they don't get apprehended.
+Rush said the Hispanics might win because of, quote, their remarkable ability to cross borders.

 He said the Asian Americans might outsmart everybody.